 Check Out What Whales Are Doing With SE

-A whale with a lot of money to spend has taken a noticeably bullish stance on Sea.
+Someone with a lot of money to spend has taken a bullish stance on Sea (NYSE:SE).

-Looking at options history for Sea (NYSE:SE) we detected 39 strange trades.

-If we consider the specifics of each trade, it is accurate to state that 51.28% of the investors opened trades with bullish expectations and 48.72% with bearish.

 What's The Price Target?